 If we have chosen a balanced AAC system, the user already has access to core and fringe words organized into categories or folders.
 Are the user’s most personally important words in the system?
 Are they easy to find?

-Identify the words for the AAC user that are highly motivating and of high interest.
+Identify the words that are highly motivating and of high interest.
 Make sure these words are in the system.
 As we add words, we should try to put them into logical folders and locations that will make sense for anyone to find.
 New people in the AAC user's life should be able to guess where they might be.

 Some common examples of vocabulary to personalize include: